Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Related Works

-\paragraph*{Communication.} Communication~\cite{giles2003learning,Bottleneck,DAIL,CommNet} is also wildly used in MARL.
-Communication facilitates information transmission between agents, which is crucial for effective collaboration when each agent has access only to their own observations.
-Due to the recent prevalence of attention architectures in deep learning, many methods have recently used attention as the main mechanism of communication~\cite{das2019tarmac,ATOC,mao2018modelling,MAAC,MAIC,DAACMP}, where cross-attention can be considered as a message exchange mechanism with other agents.
-There are also some works that represent the communication framework using coordination graphs ~\cite{mao2020neighborhood,DCG,sparseDCG}.
-The communication paradigm allows agents to communicate during both the training and execution stages, in contrast, CTDE emphasizes centralized training of agents while they execute their individual policies in a decentralized no-communication manner.
-Furthermore, to address communication constraints, various message pruning methods have been proposed.
-IMAC~\cite{IMAC}, GACML~\cite{GACML}, NDQ~\cite{NDQ}, and I2C~\cite{I2C} propose methods to compress and refine communication information or choose with whom to communicate.
-However, these methods typically cannot achieve satisfactory results in a totally decentralized execution environment where any communication is not allowed at all.
+\textbf{Communication in MARL.} Communication~\cite{Bottleneck,CommNet,li2022ace,nayak2023scalable,iclr2024contrastive} is also widely used in MARL, which facilitates information transmission between agents for effective collaboration when agents can only access their own observations.
+Recently, many methods have used attention as the main mechanism of communication~\cite{das2019tarmac,ATOC,MAAC,MAIC,DAACMP,iclr2024graph}, where self-attention can be considered as a message exchanging mechanism with other agents.
+The communication paradigm allows agents to communicate during both the training and execution stages.
+In contrast, CTDE emphasizes centralized training of agents while they execute their individual policies in a decentralized no-communication manner.
+Furthermore, to address communication constraints, various message pruning methods~\cite{IMAC,GACML,NDQ,MAIC,I2C} propose to compress and refine communication information, choose with whom to communicate.
+Furthermore, MACPF~\cite{MACPF} offers a method involving information transmission during training without necessitating it during execution.
+However, it only enables unidirectional forwarding of previous agents' actions, which does not qualify as comprehensive mutual communication.